Kilkenny’s Tommy Walsh – Tommy was the heartbeat of

-New series begins soon.
+New series.
 Amongst the sporting legends to feature are:

 Dónal Óg Cusack is synonymous with Cork hurling, and played a key role as goalkeeper during a successful era in the late 1990’s and 2000’s.
 He speaks about the highs and lows he experienced, from being central to a new hurling style, to winning All Ireland titles, to disagreements with the Cork GAA County Board which resulted in 3 separate strikes.
 Cited by many as one of the most influential inter-county players of his generation, through his championing of the cause of player welfare with Cork, as chairman of the GPA and his innovation as a goalkeeper, Dónal Óg became the first openly gay elite Irish sportsman in 2009.
 Contributions also from Diarmuid O’Sullivan, Donal O’Grady, Eddie Brennan and Eoin Kelly.